 Preparing for a baby is an exciting time for soon-to-be parents!
-While decorating the nursery is one of the tasks new parents often can’t wait to tackle, there are other preparations new moms and dads need to do to create space for their newborns—like baby proofing the home.
-Learn how to keep your new baby safe with these 20 baby proofing tips below!
+And while decorating the nursery is one of the tasks new parents often can’t wait to tackle, there are other preparations new parents need to do to create space for their newborns—like baby proofing the home for your baby’s safety.
+Learn how to keep your new baby safe with these 20 baby proofing tips!

 Declutter Your Home

 Lots of clutter around the house can cause stress for new parents.
 Take out any unnecessary furniture and move items you don’t want around your newborn into temporary storage.
 Not only does this make more space in your home for your new baby, but it can also reduce the chances of injury.
-Plus, a clean home will help give you peace of mind when baby proofing!
+Plus, a clean home where everything is in its place will help give you peace of mind when baby proofing!

 Protect Your Baby with Gates

-Prevent little ones from falling down stairs or entering rooms they shouldn’t by baby proofing your home with gates.
-This will help keep little ones away from any potential dangers like climbing on exercise equipment or playing in areas with lots of foot traffic.
+Prevent little ones from falling down stairs or entering rooms they shouldn’t by using safety gates for babies.
+This will help keep tykes away from any potential dangers like climbing on exercise equipment or playing in areas with lots of foot traffic.
+Pressure-mounted baby gates may work well in some areas, but hardware-mounted gates are the most secure and should always be used by staircases and other places where there’s a greater risk of falling.

 Photo via @cubbymart